lwelzel/lwelzel.github.io/_pages/projects.md

 layout: page
 title: Projects
 permalink: /projects/
 description: The projects I am most proud of, many of which were made possible because of my amazing friends and collaborateurs.
-Pleas see my CV for a full list of all projects I have been involved in.
+Still very much under works.
+Please see my CV for a full list of all projects I have been involved in.
 nav: true
 nav_order: 2
 display_categories: [Astronomy, Machine Learning, Engineering]